 It’s perfect at room temperature, so no need to refrigerate before serving, but I do find the flavors only get better with time so it’s great to prep in advance.

 Recipe tips & tricks

 - In case you didn’t know, chickpeas are the same as garbanzo beans, so if you see a container labeled garbanzo beans and not chickpeas, that’s exactly what you’re looking for!
 I don’t know why they’re called chickpeas, but it’s a cute name, so I’ll take it.

 - Make sure you wash the chickpeas really well before combining them with the rest of the ingredients.
 This will help prevent gas associated with eating beans.

 - This recipe calls for canned chickpeas, but you can also use chickpeas cooked from dry.
 You’ll want to use 1.5 cups cooked chickpeas in place of every 1 can.

-- While this recipe doesn’t call for avocado, I LOVE adding some on top of this salad.
-The creaminess of the avocado mixed with the crunchiness of the cucumber and tang of the lemon pairs so well together.
+- While this recipe doesn’t call for avocado, I love adding some on top of this salad.
+The creaminess of the avocado mixed with the crunchiness of the cucumber and tang of the lemon pairs really well together.